True North Counseling and Consulting

 What can I expect during the first session?

 Meeting with a new therapist can be uncomfortable for many people, so my first priority is to put you at ease.
-During the initial consultation session, we will get to know each other, discuss the reason(s) you’re seeking counseling and what you hope to gain from the experience, and review your Client Intake Questionnaire.
+During the initial consultation session, we will get to know each other, review your Client Intake Questionnaire, discuss the reason(s) you’re seeking counseling, and discuss what you hope to gain from the experience.
 You will have a chance to ask any questions you may have about me, my practice, the counseling process, and our time together.
 We will also determine how frequently we will meet and other logistics.

 Is there any paperwork I need to complete?